mitre-cyber-academy/2016-Crypto-400/README.txt

-This is differential fault analysis on AES-128.
+This is differential power analysis on AES-128.
 (Thanks to Gabriel P. for help in preparing this challenge)

 Flag: MCA-9FDE15B1C325059E